-Full details and costs are available from the JACT website.
-Costs are around £550 for accommodation, full board and tuition at the two-week Greek summer school at Bryanston and £500 for the Latin summer school at Wells.
-The summer schools run a bursary scheme for Cambridge offer-holders to help with costs and some colleges may also offer financial support.
+Full details and costs of the Bryanston Greek Summer School are available from the JACT website.
+The summer school runs a bursary scheme for Cambridge offer-holders to help with costs and some colleges may also offer financial support.

 These courses are very important and also very good fun.
 As well as introducing or consolidating the basics of the language, or taking you further if you have already done some of the languages, they are a great place to meet other students who will be in the same year at Cambridge or indeed at other universities.